beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 (@) `02-glusterfs-create-volume.sh`

-This scripts creates a GlusterFS volume out of bricks exported by the compute hosts mounted to `/export/gluster` for storing VM instances.
+This scripts creates a GlusterFS volume out of the bricks exported by the compute hosts mounted to `/export/gluster` for storing VM instances.
 The created GlusterFS volume is replicated across all the 4 compute hosts.
 Such replication provides fault tolerance, as if any of the compute hosts fail, the VM instance data will be available from the remaining replicas.
 Compared to a Network File System (NFS) exported by a single server, the complete replication provided by GlusterFS improves the read performance, since all the read operations are local.
 This is important to enable efficient live migration of VMs.

 ```Bash
 # Create a GlusterFS volume replicated over 4 gluster hosts